animist-os/crux/GRAMMAR.md

       - Example (explicit nested timescales): `[0,4,2] .
 [0, [1 | 2, 0 | 2], 0] -> [0, 5, 4, 2]`.
       - Example (LHS timescale multiplies): `[0, 4 | 4, 2] .
 [0, [1,0], 0] -> [0, 5*2, 4*2, 2]`.
     - Example: `[0, 1, 2] .* [10, 20] -> [10, 21, 12]` (same as using `.`)
+  - '.,' cog-concatenate (element-wise zip with no cycling)
+      - interleaves two mots
+      - if one is shorter than the other, the remainder is simply concatenated
+      - Example `[0,1,2] ., [9,8,7] -> [0,9,1,8,2,7]
    - `.^` cog-mul (elementwise expand):
      - Same cycling as `.`, but steps multiply instead of add.
      - Example: `[1, 2] .^ [2] -> [2, 4]`